Is it Lazy Eye or Strabismus?

-Sometimes, it’s hard enough to tell if your two-year-old has a tummy ache or is just hungry – how can you tell if he or she has an eye disorder?
+Sometimes, it’s hard enough to tell if your two-year-old has a tummy ache or is just hungry – how can you tell if he or she has eye problems?

 “Parents of small children are understandably confused about the difference between ‘lazy eye’ and misaligned eyes.
 It can be tricky to know what’s going on with children’s vision.
-However, there are things you and your pediatrician can watch for,” says Dr. Ta Chen P. Chang, a pediatric ophthalmologist at Bascom Palmer Eye Institute, part of the University of Miami Health System.
+However, there are things you and your pediatrician can watch for,” says Dr. Ta Chen P. Chang, a pediatric ophthalmologist at Bascom Palmer Eye Institute.

 “Amblyopia impairs depth perception and can cause blindness, so it’s critical to catch it early.
-Treatment is vital, either with eyeglasses or patching the working eye to strengthen the lazy eye.
+Treatment is vital, either with eyeglasses or an eye patch on the working eye to strengthen the weaker eye.
 If you wait until the child is older, treatment is much less effective,” says Dr. Chang.

 It may seem easy to spot a child with a lazy or misaligned eye, but it’s not always apparent, especially in the early stages.
 Here’s what to look for:

 - One eye that turns in, out, up or down

 - Poor vision that gets worse

 - Double vision*

 - Poor depth perception

 *Sudden double vision may mean a serious neurologic disorder.
 Seek immediate medical attention.